linksmart/border-gateway/README.md

 Find the complete documentation [here][Documentation].

+## Tutorial

+It is recommended to take twenty minutes to do the [tutorial][Tutorial] to get a better understanding about possible configurations and use cases.

 ## Deployment

 See the [deployment page][Deploy].

 ## Configuration

-Find a commented configuration example [here][Configuration].
-Also have a look under `/test` for example configurations.
+Find a commented configuration example in the [tutorial][Tutorial] (raw file [here][Configuration]).
+Also have a look under `/test` for more example configurations.

 ## Development